 HDR Examinations Advisory Committee

 HDR EAC is an ad hoc committee of Research Committee and the terms of reference are outlined in the Academic Board Terms of Reference Policy.
-HDR EAC shall strive for gender balance.
+An HDR EAC shall strive for gender balance.

 The committee is convened concerning: